Your Complete .htaccess Guide: Including .htaccess Basics and More

 Backup your file before you change anything

-The need to back up every time you make one of the above-mentioned adjustments is one of your absolutely crucial .htaccess basics, because you can’t just hit CTRL-Z to take you back to safety if things go south.
+The need to backup every time you make one of the above-mentioned adjustments is absolutely crucial .htaccess basics.
+Because you can’t just hit CTRL-Z to take you back to safety if things go south.
 A good rule of thumb is that you always want to be able to restore to a working version.
 A source management system like git can help you out here.